vladgh/ansible-collection-vladgh-system/roles/samba/README.md

     write_list: +pirates
 ```

 Guests have no access to this share, registered users can read.
 You can further tweak access control.
-Read access can be extended to guests (add `public: yes`) or restricted to specified users or groups (add `valid_users: +pirates`).
+Read access can be extended to guests (add `public: true`) or restricted to specified users or groups (add `valid_users: +pirates`).
 Write access can be restricted to individual pirates (e.g. `write_list: jack`).
 Files added to the share will be added to the specified group and group write access will be granted by default.

 This is an example of configuring multiple vfs object modules to share a glusterfs volume.
 VFS object options are optional.
 The necessary VFS object modules must be present/installed outside this role.
 In this case samba-glusterfs was installed on centos.
 See samba documentation for how to install or what the default VFS object modules are.